erickrf/infernal/README.md

-  author = {Erick Fonseca and Sandra M. Alu\'isio}, title = {{Syntactic Knowledge for Natural Language Inference in Portuguese}}, year = {2018}, booktitle = {Proceedings of the 2018 International Conference on the Computational Processing of Portuguese (PROPOR)}
+  author = {Erick Fonseca and Sandra M. Alu\'isio}, title = {{Syntactic Knowledge for Natural Language Inference in Portuguese}}, year = {2018}, booktitle = {Proceedings of the 13th International Conference on the Computational Processing of Portuguese (PROPOR 2018)}
 }
 ```